 Prescreened Offers Based on Your Credit

 You might be pleasantly surprised to find out that the prescreened offers you receive are legitimately based on your credit profile.
-If the terms look good and you’re in need of a new credit card or loan, this could be a good thing.
+So if the terms look good and you need a new credit card or loan, this could be a good thing.

-Alternatively, you might not appreciate the fact that your personal financial information is being used to make other people money, especially when it comes from you taking out new lines of credit.
+Alternatively, you might not appreciate that your personal financial information is being used to make other people money, especially when it comes from you taking out new lines of credit.

-There are both pros and cons that come along with these types of prescreened offers, so keep reading and think about which ones hold a higher priority for you in your life.
+Both pros and cons come along with these types of prescreened offers, so keep reading and think about which ones hold a higher priority for you in your life.

 Can opting out help prevent identity theft?

 One of the most significant perks of opting out of credit marketing materials is preventing identity theft.
 It won’t be a cure-all situation, but it will help a lot.

 That’s because the safest way to dispose of unwanted and unused credit and insurance offers is to shred all of the corresponding paperwork.
 But most people don’t do that.
 Instead, you might just chuck the whole thing in the trash or rip it up a few times, at best.